A worked example illustrating a typical engagement scope and outcome. Not a real client case.

 The churn discrepancy was a problem.
 The NDR gap was a missed opportunity.
 But the real deal killer — the thing that made all three VCs walk — was revenue recognition.

-CloudSync offered three contract types: monthly ($199–$499/mo), annual ($2,148–$5,388/yr with a 10% discount), and a two-year enterprise plan for their largest customers ($48K–$96K).
+The company offers three contract types: monthly ($199–$499/mo), annual ($2,148–$5,388/yr with a 10% discount), and a two-year enterprise plan for their largest customers ($48K–$96K).
 About 60% of their revenue came from annual contracts.
 And they were recognizing every dollar of those annual contracts in the month the invoice was paid.

 Under ASC 606 (the revenue recognition standard every US-reporting SaaS company must follow), subscription revenue from annual contracts must be recognized ratably — spread evenly over the service period.
 A $6,000 annual contract should show as $500/month over 12 months, not $6,000 in month one and $0 for the next eleven.

-The impact on CloudSync's financials was dramatic.
+The impact on the company's financials was dramatic.
 In months when several annual contracts closed (like January, when annual renewals clustered), reported revenue spiked by 40–60% above the real run rate.
 In quieter months, revenue appeared to crater.
 This created a chart that looked like a heartbeat monitor instead of the smooth upward curve that every SaaS investor expects to see.

 Worse, it meant their P&L was overstating revenue in some months and understating it in others.
 The balance sheet was wrong — there was no deferred revenue liability for the unearned portion of those annual contracts.
 And their MRR calculation, which was derived from the P&L, inherited all of these distortions.